The following are frequently asked questions about Montclair State University Online.

 - What will my diploma read upon completion of the program?

 The online programs at Montclair State University are taught by the same qualified faculty who teach on campus.
 Upon completion of the program, students will be awarded the same diploma as the on-campus graduates.
 Neither the transcript nor the diploma will indicate “online”.

 - Can I take part in the graduation ceremony on campus if I earn my degree online?

 Yes, you are welcome to visit the Montclair State University campus at any time.
 Our campus is a leafy, 250-acre oasis in the town of Montclair, New Jersey, just 14 miles from New York City.

 - How much does the program cost?

-For MBA and MFA, please visit Student Accounts.
+For MBA, please visit Student Accounts.
 For all other programs see Tuition and Aid.

 - Does Montclair State University offer financial aid?